-While stress and greasy foods may make existing acne symptoms worse, they are not known to be the cause.
-In addition, aggressive or excessive cleaning can intensify symptoms and increase the chances of developing whiteheads.
+While stress and greasy foods may worsen existing acne symptoms, they are not known to be the cause.
+In addition, aggressive or excessive washing of the skin can intensify symptoms and increase the chances of developing whiteheads.

-However, there are several habits known to contribute to acne lesions.
+However, there are some habits and lifestyle factors known to contribute to acne lesions.